brettrjones-github/nlc-nolimitconnect.com/docs/port-forwarding.md

 In these cases:

-- Direct mode is not possible
+- Direct mode is not possible without a VPN that supports UPNP
-- Relay mode will be used automatically
+- Relay mode will be used automatically if port is not open
 - NoLimitConnect will still function normally

 ---